 Costa Teguise is a man made resort and is more modern.
 It’s also flat, making it easier to get around on foot.
 It’s known as the family resort, and has a water park, plenty of family entertainment available and the island’s oldest golf course.
 It’s quite compact, and features several large, sandy beaches.
 Playa Las Cucharas is the main beach and popular with windsurfers.
 Accommodation is mainly in large hotels and apartment complexes, with a few villas available.

 Lanzarote’s capital is Arrecife, a typically bustling Spanish provincial town.
-Arrecife has the famous Charco San Ginés, a lagoon surrounded by great restaurants and tapas bars, the amazing El Reducto beach, and a newly opened cruise ship marina.
+Arrecife has the famous Charco de San Ginés, a lagoon surrounded by great restaurants and tapas bars, the amazing Playa El Reducto beach, pedestrian shopping street León y Castillo, and the modern Marina Lanzarote.

 Puerto Calero is a marina situated 10 minutes drive from Puerto del Carmen, there are two hotels and villa accommodation but no sandy beach in this location.

 Rural Lanzarote will amaze you, with stunning villages, and a way of life that hasn’t changed since the mid 1900’s.
-Fabulous sea food restaurants mingle with sociedades and man made sea swimming pools.
+Fabulous sea food restaurants mingle with local social clubs and man made sea swimming pools.

 Lanzarote also has a naturist village – Charco del Palo, where clothing is optional throughout the village.

 Lanzarote has a large range of accommodation available.
 You can literally find something for everyone, ranging from very cheap and cheerful studio apartments to super luxury 5 star properties, taking in apartments, villas, boutique hotels and even yurts in an eco village.